iRheKs/TypingGameEngine/README.md

 ### Installing

 Download the addons folder into your godot project.
 If you already have an addons folder just accept combination of the folders.
-For more information go to [InstallingPlugins] (https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) from godot's official documentation.
+For more information go to [Installing Plugins](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) from godot's official documentation.

 ### Prerequisites